How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard gelatin capsule, with yellow opaque body imprinted "Sertraline" over "25" and yellow opaque cap imprinted with "P", contains sertraline HCl equivalent to sertraline 25 mg.
+Each hard gelatin capsule, with yellow opaque body imprinted "Sertraline" over "25" and yellow opaque cap imprinted with "P", contains sertraline HCl equivalent to 25 mg of sertraline.
 Nonmedicinal ingredients: cornstarch, D&C Yellow No. 10, FD&C Yellow No. 6, gelatin, lactose, magnesium stearate, sodium lauryl sulfate, and titanium dioxide.

-Each hard gelatin capsule, with white opaque body imprinted "Sertraline" over "50" and yellow opaque cap imprinted with "P", contains sertraline HCl equivalent to sertraline 50 mg.
+Each hard gelatin capsule, with white opaque body imprinted "Sertraline" over "50" and yellow opaque cap imprinted with "P", contains sertraline HCl equivalent to 50 mg of sertraline.
 Nonmedicinal ingredients: cornstarch, D&C Yellow No. 10, FD&C Yellow No. 6, gelatin, lactose, magnesium stearate, sodium lauryl sulfate, and titanium dioxide.

-Each hard gelatin capsule, with orange opaque body imprinted "Sertraline" over "100" and orange opaque cap imprinted with "P", contains sertraline HCl equivalent to sertraline 100 mg.
+Each hard gelatin capsule, with orange opaque body imprinted "Sertraline" over "100" and orange opaque cap imprinted with "P", contains sertraline HCl equivalent to 100 mg of sertraline.
 Nonmedicinal ingredients: cornstarch, D&C Yellow No. 10, FD&C Red No. 40, gelatin, lactose, magnesium stearate, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?